-If the old-fashioned method sounds too time-consuming, you'll be happy to know you can achieve the same lusty results with an oven-method or a dehydrator in a fraction of the time.
+If the old-fashioned method sounds too time-consuming or you live in an area with few sunny days, you'll be happy to know you can achieve the same lusty results with an oven method or a dehydrator in a fraction of the time.

-The end product must be perfectly dry but not crispy, with no inner moisture in order to avoid bacteria growth.
-Oil-packed sun-dried tomatoes with fresh herbs or garlic added must be refrigerated.
+While dehydrated food does keep far longer it can still spoil.
+Your sun-dried tomatoes should last up to seven months when stored under proper conditions.
+The end product of sun-dried tomatoes must be perfectly dry but not crispy, with no inner moisture in order to avoid bacteria growth.
+Oil-packed sun-dried tomatoes with fresh herbs or garlic added must be refrigerated after opening.
+Do not eat sun-dried tomatoes with signs of rot or mold.

 More About Sun-Dried Tomatoes: